FaizXor/redcore-ai-pc-builder/docs/Development_log.md

 **~3 days × ~3.5h ≈ 10–11 hours**

 #### Work:
-After the limitations of the Make.com automation system, i decided to migrate the backend logic to a Cloudflare Worker API.
+After the limitations of the Make.com automation system, I decided to migrate the backend logic to a Cloudflare Worker API.
 This approach allowed the system to handle more requests and provided a scalable backend while still remaining suitable for the free tier during the beta stage.

 The automation logic that was previously implemented in Make.com was gradually translated into code.
 The hardware database was exported from Airtable and converted into JSON files so that it could be used directly by the backend.